ericsson-iap/python-sample-app/README.md

 Request the following from the platform administrator:

-- A CA certificate, needed for secure communication with the platform APIs.
+- A platform CA certificate, needed for secure communication with the platform APIs.
-- Client Access to the platform with the required roles, needed for authorized communication with the platform APIs used to *onboard and instantiate* the Hello World App.
-You will receive a Client ID from the platform administrator.
+- Client ID to access the platform with the required roles, needed for authorized communication with the platform APIs used to *onboard and instantiate* the Hello World App.
 Include the required roles listed below in the request.

 | Role                                                            | Role Description                                                              |
 | --------------------------------------------------------------- | ----------------------------------------------------------------------------- |